 Assumed audience: developers using Xcode.
-What's this?

 The new document tabs in Xcode 12 caught me off-guard more than once at first, but as soon as I figured out how they work, I started to enjoy using them.